RodogInfinite/NomExML/src/docs/crate_description.md

 ## [Document::iter_with_depth]

 A method for iterating to a specific depth of an XML tree.
-See the ['extract_information`](https://github.com/RodogInfinite/NomExML/blob/main/examples/extract_information.rs) example for more details
+See the ['extract_information_manual`](https://github.com/RodogInfinite/NomExML/blob/main/examples/extract_information_manual.rs) example for more details

+# Introducing `nom-xml-derive`
+As of `nom-xml` version 0.3.0, `nom-xml-derive` is available for use.
+The `nom-xml-derive` derive macro crate was created to reduce the boilerplate necessary for users to extract data into structs.
+See the differences between manual implementations and derived counterpart implementations in the [examples](https://github.com/RodogInfinite/NomExML/blob/main/examples).